Taipei for Digital Nomads

 Not very.

-Once you're in Taipei, the food and transport are pretty cheap.
-I'd typically pay around NT$300 per restaurant meal, but if you eat in more local places you can pay less than NT$100.
+Once you're in Taipei, restaurants, groceries and transport are pretty cheap.
+You'll pay around NT$300 for a restaurant meal in mid-range places, but if you eat in local restaurants you can easily pay less than NT$100.
 YouBike is free for the first thirty minutes, and even after that the cost is negligible, and apart from going to the airport, the maximum fare on the MRT is NT$65.
-The thing that's going to fuck you is accommodation.
+The thing that's really going to hurt your wallet is accommodation.

-What I paid for accommodation was on par with a mid-tier European city.
-Think of accommodation prices being equivalent to Athens or Budapest - cheaper than Western Europe or North America, but much more expensive than Eastern Europe and South East Asia.
-And what I got for that money was compartively unimpressive.
+What I've paid for accommodation is on par with a mid-tier European city.
+Think of accommodation prices being equivalent to Athens or Budapest - cheaper than Western Europe or North America, but much more expensive than Eastern Europe and South East Asia - in the region of NT1,900 per night.
+And what you get for that money is comparatively unimpressive.
 Studio rooms with make-shift or non-existent kitchens.
-If you want something nicer you're going to get fucked even harder.

 Is Taipei safe?

-I don't even know if crime exists in Taipei.
-I'm usually very paranoid about the security of my possessions, but in Taipei I got very complacent because it's such a safe place.
+I don't even know that crime exists in Taipei.
+I'm usually very paranoid about the security of my possessions, but in Taipei I get very complacent because it's such a safe place.

 In a city of 2.7 million people, it's mad to me that I would go out cycling with local people, and we'd just leave our bikes unlocked at the side of the road to go wandering around for a couple of hours, and I was the only person who feared they wouldn't be there when we returned.
 They always were.